 Multi-Omics Research in Autism

 GEMMA, which stands for Genome, Environment, Microbiome and Metabolome in Autism, is a multicentre European Commission Project for exploring interactions between gut microbiome, metabolome, epigenome and immune function in order to discover new biomarkers useful for early diagnosis of autism and as potential targets for preventive personalized therapies.
 The European Commission has selected and financed GEMMA project as part of its Horizon 2020, the biggest EU Research and Innovation programme.
 The grant consists of 14,2M€ in 5-years project.
-GEMMA is the first project to combine a multi-omic approach with robust environmental data to exploit the analysis of the composition and function of the microbiome for personalized treatment and, ultimately, disease interception in infants at risk of Autistic Spectrum Disorders (ASD) .
+GEMMA is the first project to combine a multi-omic approach with robust environmental data to exploit the analysis of the composition and function of the microbiome for personalized treatment and, ultimately, disease interception in infants at risk of Autistic Spectrum Disorders (ASD) is the name for a range of similar conditions, including Asperger syndrome, that affect a person’s social interaction, communication, interests and behaviour.
 The project will provide solid mechanistic evidence of the disease onset and progression in relation to dynamic changes in abnormal gut microbiota causing epigenetic modifications controlling gut barrier and immune functions, based on the in-depth evaluation of 600 infants at risk observed from birth and followed over time.
 These data will be integrated with pre-clinical studies to mechanistically link human microbiota composition/function with clinical outcome through humanized murine models transplanted with stools obtained from the ASD proband patient of recruited families.
 GEMMA will support novel personalized prediction (personalized treatment) and disease interception (prevention) approaches that attempt to modulate gut microbiota to re-establish/maintain immune homeostasis.
 The biomarkers identified in this project will contribute to a better understanding of the pathogenesis of ASD in at-risk children and the possibility to manipulate the microbiota through pre/pro/symbiotic administration for prevention and treatment, a complete paradigm shift in ASD pathogenesis and early intervention.
 The identification of specific ASD metabolic phenotypes will further aid to define biomarkers that can be used as diagnostic tools and patient stratification models for other conditions in which the interplay between genome, microbiome and metabolic profile has been suspected or proved.
 Finally, the project will collect biospecimens from a cohort of 600 infants as risk of ASD observed from birth, generating a unique biobank of 16,000+ blood, stool, urine and saliva samples prospectively collected that can be exploited in future multiomic studies.

 State of the artAutism Spectrum Disorders (ASD) is not a single disorder, but a spectrum of related disorders with a shared core of symptoms defined by deficits in communication, social reciprocity and repetitive, stereotypic behaviours.
 ASD represent a significant public health issue since it drammatically increased in the last decades reaching the prevalence of 1 in 59 children around the world (source: ADDM Network, www.cdc.gov/ncbddd/autism/addm.html ) with a strong sex bias (male:female=4:1).
 This pandemic is only partially attributable to extrinsic factors such as improved awareness and recognition and changes in clinical practice or service availability .
 Thus, other environmental factors are likely at play to explain this pandemic.
 Based on the gene/environment interaction theory, several therapeutic approaches have been proposed with conflicting results probably due to a multifactorial cause of ASD and the fact that ASD is a final pathological destination that can be reached through different pathways.
 Therefore, it is imperative to stratify the ASD population based on the identification of specific biomarkers that can assist in personalizing interventions for the most effective preventive or therapeutic results.
 Tackling this major public health issue requires urgent action and the formation of interdisciplinary consortia in order to further our understanding of ASD and its possible treatment/prevention.
 Many individuals with ASD suffer from associated co-morbidities, including seizures, sleep problems, metabolic conditions, and gastrointestinal (GI) disorders, which have significant health, developmental, social, and educational impacts.
 The neuroanatomical and biochemical characteristics that have been associated with autism pathogenesis involve mechanisms that are direct consequences of the effects of low-grade, feverless, systemic inflammatory events while the protective mechanisms against autism pathogenesis have strong anti- inflammatory components .
 The gut microbiome drives immunoregulation (in particular during the 1000 days of life) and dysregulated immunoregulation as well as inflammation predispose to psychiatric disorders, including autism, while psychological stress drives further inflammation via pathways that involve the gut microbiome .
 Children with ASD experience four times more GI symptoms than control groups and GI symptoms may identify a unique subgroup of children with ASD .
 Aberrant immune system activation and alterations in gut microbial composition that correlate with autism severity have also been suggested.
 Finally, a link between gut microbiome and immune function in ASD has been reported as well as improvement of both GI and behavioural symptoms in ASD subjects in which the gut dysbiosis was corrected by microbiota transfer therapy .